WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 # Transfer API

 The Transfer API is classic WeTransfer.
-You know it well (or you're about to) - upload files, get link, share magic.
+You might know it well (or you're about to) - upload files, get link, share magic.
 We've been using this behind the scenes for ages (an internal version of it powers our [macOS app](https://itunes.apple.com/app/wetransfer/id1114922065?ls=1&mt=12) and our [Command Line Client](https://we.tl/wtclient)) and now we're opening it up to you and all your users.

 Transfers created through the APIs stick around for 7 days and then vanish forever.
 They also have a 2GB limit.
 For now the Transfer API is not connected to Plus accounts, so you'll need to store the transfer link somewhere - just like a web link transfer, there's no way to get the link back if it gets misplaced.